open-contracting/software-development-handbook/docs/services/index.rst

 Sentry
 ------

-There should be a minimum of two `members <https://sentry.io/settings/open-contracting-partnership/members/>`__ with the Admin role from OCP.
+There should be a minimum of two `members <https://sentry.io/settings/open-contracting-partnership/members/>`__ with the Owner role and one member with the Billing role from OCP.

-Third-party developers can be added with the Member role to organization-specific `teams <https://sentry.io/settings/open-contracting-partnership/teams/>`__ for specific projects.
+Third-party developers can be added with the Admin or Member role to organization-specific `teams <https://sentry.io/settings/open-contracting-partnership/teams/>`__ for specific projects.

 Transifex
 ---------